LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 -  35 GB of storage
 -  Operating system: Enterprise Linux >= 7.5 or Fedora

-`Red Hat CodyReady Containers (CRC) <https://github.com/code-ready/crc>`__ deploys a minimal RHOCP 4 environment into a virtual machine without machine-config and monitoring services.
+`Red Hat CodeReady Containers (CRC) <https://github.com/code-ready/crc>`__ deploys a minimal RHOCP 4 environment into a virtual machine without machine-config and monitoring services.
 It requires a free developer account from Red Hat to download the ``crc`` binary and copy the pull secret from `here <https://cloud.redhat.com/openshift/install/crc/installer-provisioned>`__.

 .. code-block:: sh